vanillasoap/kicad-mcp/README.md

 python main.py
 ```

+The server will automatically detect KiCad projects in:

+- The standard KiCad user directory (e.g., ~/Documents/KiCad)
+- Any custom directories specified in your .env file
+- Common project directories (automatically detected)

-### 3. Configure an MCP Client
+### 4. Configure an MCP Client

-The server can be used with any MCP-compatible client.
-Here's how to set it up with Claude Desktop as an example:

 Now, let's configure Claude Desktop to use our MCP server: